kiranukamath/myblogsite/content/blog/make-code-simple-with-datablock-api-part2.md

 So depending on type of domain these blocks can be used.

-So coming to our example The MaskBlock is generated with the codes that give the correpondence between pixel value of the masks and the object they correspond to.
+So coming to our example The MaskBlock is generated with the codes that give the correspondence between pixel value of the masks and the object they correspond to.

 ## Example 2